 You do not need everything on this travel accessories for kids list.

 Consider which items help your travel plans go a little smoother.
 Finding the right gear is everything, and I want to make sure you buy one thing once rather than buying dozens after an hour-long search.

-This travel accessory list not only includes items you need for your next family trip but also includes items that will last all summer long. – Items that your kids can use again and again and gear you can pass down to family members when your children outgrow them.
+This travel accessory list includes items you need for your next family trip and contains items that will last all summer long. – Items that your kids can use again and again and gear you can pass down to family members when your children outgrow them.